These delicately spiced paneer stuffed capsicums, bharwan simla mirch, are perfect for a main course, as part of a feast, or as a starter.

 - Cut four thin slices from the paneer to use to finish the dish.
 Set aside.
 Crumble the remaining paneer.

-- Heat the oil in a frying pan.
+- Heat the oil in a frying pan on low heat.
 Add the cumin seeds and fry for 20-30 seconds, until fragrant and their colour darkens.

-- Add the chopped onion and cook for three minutes, or until golden-brown.
+- Add the chopped onion, sprinkle with the salt and cook for ten minutes, or until golden brown.

-- Add the tomatoes, ginger, salt and spices and simmer for 10 minutes, or until the tomatoes have softened, reduced to a pulp and are separating from the oil.
+- Add the tomatoes, ginger, ground coriander seeds and spices then simmer for 10 minutes, or until the tomatoes have softened, reduced to a pulp and are separating from the oil.

-- Add the peas and beans, and cook a further three minutes.
+- Add the peas and beans, and cook for a further three minutes.